terse CLI has one scaffold command and a shared workflow CLI.

 Opens the Terse web app in your default browser.

-If TERSE_FRONTEND_URL is set, the CLI opens that URL instead of production.
+TERSE_FRONTEND_URL is set, the CLI opens that URL instead of production.

 Authentication

-terse login
+terse auth login

 Authenticates with Terse using a device authorization flow and saves your API key to a user-level config file.

-terse logout
+terse auth logout

 Help